 Dale already knew my dreams, but he listened again anyway.
 He already knew what I wanted — to get the hell out of here.

-The next morning I awoke tired and cold, did my best to rub the sleep from my eyes, and knelt down to help Dale get the fire going.
-I grabbed yesterday’s clothes from the nail on the wall, pulled them on, slipped on my shoes, headed out the door, turned left into the chilly hallway, hurried to the outhouse, and sat down on the cold rough plank.
-At the back porch, I dipped from the bucket, washed my hands, and splashed some water on my face.
+The next morning I awoke tired and cold, rubbed the sleep from my eyes, and knelt down to help Dale get the fire going.
+I grabbed yesterday’s clothes from the nail on the wall, pulled them on, slipped on my shoes, headed out the door, turned left into the chilly hallway, hurried to the outhouse, and sat down on the cold, rough plank.
+Then, on the back porch, I dipped from the bucket, washed my hands, and splashed some water on my face.

-After skipping breakfast, my chores, and brushing my teeth, I walked across the road to await the bus, about to waste another 45 minutes of my life riding to Hatley school.
+After skipping my chores, breakfast, and brushing my teeth, I walked across the road to await the school bus, about to waste another 45 minutes of my life riding to Hatley school.

 Understandably, I was down, but there was too much at stake to be out.
 Time dragged, but when I could get a chance and a ride, I would visit WAMY when the DJ I had asked about a job with was not on-air.